by Janice Jones Last Updated January 19, 2026

 Stem Cell Therapy with Small Dogs: How it Can Help

-They look like insects, but Ticks are real arachnids, the same family as spiders and scorpions, meaning they have 8 legs instead of the normal 6 legs found in insects.
+They look like insects, but Ticks are real arachnids, in the same family as spiders and scorpions, meaning they have 8 legs instead of the usual 6 found in insects.

-They do damage to their host by attaching themselves, sucking blood and transmitting disease.
+They do damage to their host by attaching themselves, sucking blood, and transmitting disease.
 The main issue with dog ticks is not the skin problems they cause, but the disease they can transmit.
-They can causes severe problems not only for your dog but for you too.
+They can transmit diseases that affect both dogs and people.

 There are several very common worms seen in dogs.
-Learn about each, the symptoms in your dog and how to treat them.
+Learn about each of the symptoms in your dog and how to treat them.

 Although fleas and ticks are most active during the warmer months (starting in March in some states in the U.S.), the American Kennel Club warns that they are a threat to pets all year round.
 Find out how you can manage these external parasites year-round.